jeremylt/personal_website/_sources/index.rst.txt

     :alt: Colorado BattleTech logo
     :width: 250px

-I enjoy playing BattleTech and run demos for the `Catalyst Demo Team <https://sites.google.com/view/catalystdemoteam/home>`_.
+I enjoy playing BattleTech and run demos as part of the `Catalyst Demo Team <https://sites.google.com/view/catalystdemoteam/home>`_.
+It is especially important to me for new players to feel safe and welcome joining this hobby space.
 See the `Colorado BattleTech <https://coloradobt.org>`_ website to find BattleTech players in Colorado.

 .. figure:: img/BattleTechOutworldsWastesLogo.webp
     :alt: BattleTech Outworlds Wastes logo
     :width: 250px

-I've developed a lightweight league framework with simplified logistics rules, BattleTech: Outworlds Wastes.
+I've developed a lightweight narrative league and event framework with simplified logistics rules, BattleTech: Outworlds Wastes.

 | |fa-mech| `BattleTech: Outworlds Wastes <https://outworlds-wastes.jeremylt.org>`_: lightweight narrative league and event framework